DCFargo/net-bet/README.md

 # net-bet

+## How to Install

+Make sure Python 3.10 or later is installed (with pip!)

+The following dependencies are required from pip:
+- curses
+- webscrape
+- bs4

 ## Inspiration

 We saw the sports theme and talked about animating a sports game.
 The idea was then brought up (after one of us saw cards or something) to make it an interactive(ish) game with betting, and then NET BET was born!